leseunivers/leseunivers.github.io/_tabs/about.md

 <p style="font-family: EB Garamond; font-size: 20px; line-height: 1.4;">

-Hello, my name is Seung Min Shin, and I'm currently a sophomore in the Department of Physics at Ajou University.
+Hello, my name is Merloham Shin, and I'm currently a sophomore in the Department of Physics at Ajou University.

 <br>